top of page

 Night view of alleyway adorned with colorful snowflake Christmas lights overhead.

-My name is Amanda McKeen, and I work with small businesses across New England who care deeply about their customers, their communities, and their reputation.
+My name is Amanda McKeen, and I work with small businesses, nonprofits, and community organizations that care deeply about the people they serve.

-They want to be represented accurately.
+They want their business to be understood clearly.

 That’s the work I do.